-7.26 Our research and consultation has established that the main concern of some of the younger people and families in the Parish is the lack of available properties in the village either to rent or at an affordable price for first time buyers.
+- 7.26 The Government's recently published guidance on First Homes recognises the need for lower cost (entry level) market housing for first time buyers, at a level of at least 25% of all affordable housing units delivered by developers through planning obligations.
+First Homes must be offered at a minimum of 30% discount against market value, with a maximum price after discount of £250,000.
+On first sale, a restriction on the title of properties sold as First Homes will ensure that the discount is passed on to any subsequent eligible owners.
+In due course, a number of new homes in the Plan area may be built as First Homes, thereby contributing to the provision of affordable housing. - 7.27 Our research and consultation has established that the main concern of some of the younger people and families in the Parish is the lack of available properties in the village either to rent or at an affordable price for first time buyers who wish to stay in the village because of their family links and commitments, such as children attending the local school or employment in local farms and businesses.
 There is a continuing demand for the existing 27 local needs housing units already available in Egerton, almost all of which are rental properties (The Good Intent, managed by Egerton Housing Association, Harmer's Way managed by Sanctuary Housing and Chantler's Meadow managed by English Rural Housing).
-However, there is a shortfall both of rental properties and of very low-cost properties to enable young people to remain in the village.

-7.27 An additional scheme is therefore needed to provide affordable housing for local young people in Egerton to rent or buy.
+However, there is a shortfall both of rental properties and of very low-cost properties to enable young people to remain in the village. - 7.28 An additional scheme is therefore needed to provide affordable housing for local young people in Egerton to rent or buy.
 The density of housing within the confines of Egerton and Egerton Forstal, and the need to avoid adverse impacts on the Conservation Area in Egerton, mean that a development on the scale of 6-8 dwellings would be on a rural exception site and would be developed either by a recognised developer of affordable housing or by a locally created 'not for private profit' entity, established to provide housing to meet local needs.
-The land would be acquired at 'exception site' value and the provider would build up to

-8 'affordable' units, varying in size from single bed studios to 3 bedroom houses, to meet local needs.

-7.28 The following exception site comprises of land within Gale Field on Crockenhill.
-The site was put forward by the landowner in response to the Neighbourhood Plan Steering Group's call for sites in 2018, with the specific requirement that it should be made available for affordable local needs housing.
-It was the only site offered both at a significantly lower than market price to allow financing of affordable housing and of sufficient size to contain the 6-10 affordable dwellings identified as needed in the 2018 Housing Needs Survey, and received majority support in three phases of public consultation.
-It also provides the opportunity for safe recreational facilities for young children and valuable green space (see Policy S2) and is close to Public Footpath AW368 from Crockenhill leading up to the main village and all main parish facilities (see Community Aspiration, p 46).
-It has low adverse impact on neighbouring properties, maintains key views and vistas and its impact on the environment and the landscape character of its surroundings can be mitigated with sensitive boundary treatment.
-It provides ample space for off street parking for residents, visitors and, possibly, neighbouring properties.

-7.29 As an exception site, the Gale Field site would be assessed against the criteria in the Local Plan 2030, Policy HOU2, and should also meet the Local Highways Authority's recommendation that new access onto Crockenhill Road should provide suitable visibility splays of 2.4 metres by 43 metres based on the 30mph speed limit.
-Public Footpath AW368 has been identified as a significant off-road walking route connecting Egerton Forstal and the parish centre.
-Developers could be required to provide appropriate improvement in partnership with Kent County Council and the PRoW Improvement Plan.
+The land would be acquired at 'exception site' value and the provider would build up to 8 'affordable' units, varying in size from single bed studios to 3 bedroom houses, to meet local needs. - 7.29 The Parish Council will work in partnership with landowners and affordable housing providers to identify and secure the development of a suitable site as a rural housing exception site of sufficient size to develop up to 10 affordable homes for local residents.
+The call for sites undertaken in 2018 as part of the preparation of this Plan, and the subsequent site assessment process that was undertaken, identified land at Gale Field, Crockenhill Road, Egerton Forstal as a potential suitable site for such a scheme.
+The Parish Council will continue to work with the landowner, local residents, the Borough Council and other partners to establish whether a scheme can be delivered in the period up to 2030.